Magic Johnson cheers on Dodgers while at Staples Center for Lonzo Ball debut

 Johnson said before the game that he cannot fathom the type of pressure, attention and hype surrounding Ball and how the rookie handles it all.

-Johnson said he didn't face nearly as much hype coming out of Michigan State as the top overall pick in 1979.
+Johnson said he didn't face nearly as much hype in his NBA debut, coming out of Michigan State as the top overall pick in 1979.

 "The pressure was off of me because we were in San Diego and Kareem [Abdul-Jabbar] and them took the pressure off of me," Jonson said.
 "And then I got that first layup and I was like, 'Whoaaaa.'
 But him, it is not even close to [the] pressure [I faced].
 I can't even describe what he has on him because I didn't have social media, we didn't have sports talk and TV shows and ESPN and all this stuff that is happening now.
 This is crazy.
 But if anybody can handle it, this young man can do it."